 - Fill the water, clean the filter, check the plumbing line for blockages, and test the water

 If these steps don’t work, it could be an airlock in the jet lines.
 Turn your jets on and off to force the air out.
 You can also loosen the top fitting on the pump until you hear air escape.
-Once you see water start to fill the pump again, quickly secure the top fitting back onto the pump.
+Once you see the water start to fill the pump again, quickly secure the top fitting back onto the pump.

 3. Noisy Pump